Mainman002/Linux-OpenTabletUI/README.md

 [ Things To Install Before Running ]
 -
-Arch Linux = sudo pacman -S libwacom xf86-input-wacom
+libwacom xf86-input-wacom

-(might need " digimend-kernel-drivers-dkms-git and linux-headers " for huion tablets)
+(huion tablets will need as well " digimend-kernel-drivers-dkms-git and linux-headers ")

-Ubuntu / Debian = sudo apt install libwacom xf86-input-wacom

 also make sure to restart after installing so your tablet can be recognised by the ui